• Skip to primary navigation

 • Recipe Card

-This easy King fish recipe uses fresh king fish fillets.
-You can use this fish fry recipe as the base recipe and use any fish of your choice like Mackerel (Bangda), Pomfret (Paplet), or Salmon fillets.
-If you love Goan fish recipes you might also like Stuffed Mackerels with Green Masala, Recheado Mackerels, and Goan Fish Curry.
-For a spicy variation try this Moriche Ambotik, King Fish Masala Fry, or Andhra King Fish Fry.
+This easy kingfish fry recipe uses fresh fillets and works as a base for any fish -try Mackerel (Bangda), Pomfret (Paplet), or Salmon.
+If you love Goan fish recipes, check out Stuffed Mackerels with Green Masala, Recheado Mackerels, Goan Ambotik, and Goan Fish Curry.

 You may also like these other popular Indian seafood recipes from this website: